Teifion/angen/documentation/guides/local_setup.md

+# Local setup
-Angen is a Phoenix project with a few extra steps.
+This is a guide for developing Angen locally.
+If you are just deploying Angen then you likely will not need this guide.
+Angen is a [Phoenix](https://www.phoenixframework.org/) project with a few extra steps.
 This guide is primarily aimed at those who are new to Elixir/Phoenix.

-## Local/Dev
-### Install services
+## Install services
 You will need to install:
 - [Elixir/Erlang installed](https://elixir-lang.org/install.html).
 - [Postresql](https://www.postgresql.org/download).

-I prefer using [asdf](https://github.com/asdf-vm/asdf) and `asdf install`.
+I prefer using [asdf](https://github.com/asdf-vm/asdf) and have included a `.tool-versions` to enable you to simply `asdf install`.

-### Clone repo and pull dependencies
+## Clone repo and pull dependencies
 ```bash
 git clone git@github.com:Teifion/Angen.git
 cd angen
 mix deps.get && mix deps.compile
 ```

-### Postgres setup
+## Postgres setup
 If you want to change the username or password then you will need to update the relevant files in [config](/config).
 ```bash
 sudo su postgres